legendarycode3/library-management-smart-contract/README.md

 Main Objective: </br>
 The primary goal of this smart contract is to: </br>
-* Store library books securely on-chain
+* Store library books securely on-chain.
+* Prevent duplicate

 ## 📌 Features